Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

 Astana Square is a central point in Almaty for Nauryz, with a stage set up for performances and many performers keeping the crowd entertained before the parade arrives

-There were also celebrations at the square outside the Palace of the Republic
+There were also celebrations at Abai Square outside the Palace of the Republic

 Prepare yourself to enjoy Nauryz

-If you’re more stoic than us, or more prepared (warm clothes and perhaps ear protectors for your kids) then you will probably enjoy taking in more than just a few hours of the celebrations, especially if the weather is fine.
+If you’re more stoic than us, or more prepared (warm clothes and perhaps those noise cancelling headphones for your kids) then you will probably enjoy taking in more than just a few hours of the celebrations, especially if the weather is fine.

 Make sure you try the festive specialities , such as baursaki and kozhe, the hearty soup made of 7 ingredients.
-Speaking of, check out the recent series of Instagram posts by Sandyq Restaurant and the US Consulate General.
-A diplomat from the Consulate tries different Nauryz kozhe made from the traditional recipes of 5 different regions of Kazakhstan.
-It’s super cute, and he does a great job (I think!) of speaking in Kazakh!
+Speaking of, check out the series of Instagram posts by Sandyq Restaurant and the US Consulate General in 2024.
+A diplomat from the Consulate tried different Nauryz kozhe made from the traditional recipes of 5 different regions of Kazakhstan.
+It’s super cute, and he did a great job (I think!) of speaking in Kazakh!

 Follow useful social media accounts